Expedia Group (NASDAQ:EXPE) Price Target Raised to $200.00

-Expedia Group (NASDAQ:EXPE) had its price objective boosted by Morgan Stanley from $160.00 to $200.00 in a research note released on Thursday, The Fly reports.
-The brokerage currently has an equal weight rating on the online travel company’s stock.
+Expedia Group (NASDAQ:EXPE) had its price objective boosted by research analysts at Morgan Stanley from $160.00 to $200.00 in a research report issued on Wednesday, Benzinga reports.
+The firm currently has an “equal weight” rating on the online travel company’s stock.
+Morgan Stanley’s target price indicates a potential upside of 13.68% from the stock’s current price.

-Other equities research analysts have also issued reports about the company.
-Wells Fargo & Company raised Expedia Group from an equal weight rating to an overweight rating and raised their target price for the company from $110.00 to $180.00 in a research report on Friday, January 22nd.
-Argus upgraded Expedia Group from a hold rating to a buy rating and set a $188.00 price target for the company in a research note on Thursday, February 25th.
-Bank of America upgraded Expedia Group from a neutral rating to a buy rating and set a $153.00 price target for the company in a research note on Monday, January 4th.
-They noted that the move was a valuation call.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell downgraded Expedia Group from a buy rating to a neutral rating and increased their price target for the stock from $125.00 to $140.00 in a research note on Thursday, December 10th.
-Finally, Mizuho increased their price target on Expedia Group from $115.00 to $135.00 and gave the stock a neutral rating in a research note on Friday, February 12th.
-One investment analyst has rated the stock with a sell rating, fifteen have assigned a hold rating and fourteen have given a buy rating to the stock.
-The stock presently has a consensus rating of Hold and an average target price of $139.83.
+A number of other research analysts have also recently issued reports on EXPE.
+Stifel Nicolaus lifted their price target on Expedia Group from $117.00 to $140.00 and gave the company a “hold” rating in a report on Friday, February 12th.
+Credit Suisse Group boosted their price objective on Expedia Group from $136.00 to $168.00 and gave the stock an “outperform” rating in a report on Thursday, February 11th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell cut Expedia Group from a “buy” rating to a “neutral” rating and boosted their price objective for the stock from $125.00 to $140.00 in a report on Thursday, December 10th.
+Benchmark boosted their price objective on Expedia Group from $120.00 to $175.00 and gave the stock a “buy” rating in a report on Friday, February 12th.
+Finally, Piper Sandler boosted their price objective on Expedia Group from $138.00 to $159.00 and gave the stock a “neutral” rating in a report on Tuesday, March 16th.
+One analyst has rated the stock with a sell rating, fifteen have issued a hold rating and fifteen have given a buy rating to the company.
+Expedia Group currently has an average rating of “Hold” and a consensus price target of $143.00.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Kestra Advisory Services LLC purchased a new position in shares of Expedia Group during the 3rd quarter valued at about $510,000.
-Harel Insurance Investments & Financial Services Ltd. purchased a new position in shares of Expedia Group during the 4th quarter valued at about $38,000.
-Crescent Capital Consulting LLC purchased a new position in shares of Expedia Group during the 4th quarter valued at about $26,000.
-Sterling Investment Advisors Ltd. raised its holdings in shares of Expedia Group by 400.0% during the 4th quarter.
-Sterling Investment Advisors Ltd. now owns 250 shares of the online travel company’s stock valued at $33,000 after buying an additional 200 shares in the last quarter.
-Finally, Arkadios Wealth Advisors purchased a new position in shares of Expedia Group during the 4th quarter valued at about $38,000.
-95.71% of the stock is currently owned by institutional investors.
+Large investors have recently added to or reduced their stakes in the business.
+Crescent Capital Consulting LLC acquired a new position in Expedia Group during the 4th quarter worth approximately $26,000.
+Sterling Investment Advisors Ltd. raised its stake in shares of Expedia Group by 400.0% during the 4th quarter.
+Sterling Investment Advisors Ltd. now owns 250 shares of the online travel company’s stock worth $33,000 after purchasing an additional 200 shares in the last quarter.
+Harel Insurance Investments & Financial Services Ltd. bought a new stake in shares of Expedia Group during the 4th quarter worth approximately $38,000.
+Arkadios Wealth Advisors bought a new stake in shares of Expedia Group during the 4th quarter worth approximately $38,000.
+Finally, Acadian Asset Management LLC raised its stake in shares of Expedia Group by 46.4% during the 3rd quarter.
+Acadian Asset Management LLC now owns 470 shares of the online travel company’s stock worth $43,000 after purchasing an additional 149 shares in the last quarter.
+95.71% of the stock is owned by hedge funds and other institutional investors.

 About Expedia Group